aifimmunology/seurat/README.md

 This is a fork of the now outdated Seurat v4.0 Beta repository modified for our own version of multi-way WNN analysis in [Swanson, *et al.*, eLife, 2020](https://elifesciences.org/articles/63632) prior to the availability of multi-way WNN in the Seurat v4.0 Beta.

-Multi-way WNN analysis is now implemented in Release version of [Seurat v4.0](https://github.com/satijalab/seurat) using the `FindMultimodalNeighbors()` function.
+Multi-way WNN analysis is now implemented in the Release version of [Seurat v4.0](https://github.com/satijalab/seurat) using the `FindMultimodalNeighbors()` function.

 We recommend that users utilize [the official implementation](https://github.com/satijalab/seurat) rather than this repository unless reproducing analysis from Swanson, *et al.*